 If you choose to pay through Smart e-pay or Moneygram, you will have to pay a convenience fee.

-How to Pay Child Support in Texas with a Check or Money Order?
+Can I pay Child Support in Texas with a Check or Money Order?

+Yes, you can pay child support in Texas with a money order.
 You can send a check or money order by mail to the Texas State Disbursement Unit (SDU).
 The check or money order should be made to the Office of the Attorney General.
 Make sure you mention your name, your ex-spouse’s name, your cause number, and your 10-digit case number.

 How to Pay Child Support through Wage Withholding?